-I adore brisket any time of year, but the traditional braising liquid of red wine, onions, and tomato sauce seemed too heavy for a springtime meal, so I replaced it with white wine and leeks.
-This lighter sauce pairs well with spring vegetable sides like peas, asparagus, or sautéed spinach, and is especially nice with mashed potato.
-The added gremolata and horseradish cream make the dish festive, but you can leave them out and still enjoy a delicious supper.
+I adore brisket any time of year, but the traditional braising liquid of red wine, onions and tomato sauce seemed too heavy for a springtime meal, so I replaced it with white wine and leeks.
+This lighter sauce pairs well with spring vegetable sides like peas, asparagus or sautéed spinach, and is especially nice with mashed potato.
+The added gremolata and horseradish cream make the dish festive—but obviously leave out the cream if you keep kosher.
 The recipe is loosely based on a beer-braised brisket from the excellent Sunday Suppers at Lucques by Suzanne Goin, where salsa verde, black lentils and rapini greens are its wintertime accompaniments, all of which would be equally delicious in spring.

 For the brisket:

 4 pounds beef brisket, fat cap intact

 4 onions, sliced lengthwise into ½-inch wedges

 12 carrots, mix of orange and yellow, peeled and cut into 2-inch lengths